Justin-Lund/Slack-Creator/README.md

 # Slack-Creator
-Scripts to quickly spin up a new slack workspace
+Scripts to quickly spin up a new Slack workspace

 &nbsp;